-The WC9 stars of our sample cluster into two distinct groups in the $\log R_t$ - $\log T$ -plane, one cooler group around $T \approx 40 \, \mathrm{kK}$ and $\log R_t = 1.0$, which we refer to as group I, and another one with higher $T \approx 45 \, \mathrm{kK}$ and a denser wind ($\log R_t = 0.8$), which we call group II.
+The WC9 stars of our sample cluster into two distinct groups in the log $R_t$ -log $T$ -plane, one cooler group around $T \approx 40$ kK and log $R_t = 1.0$ , which we refer to as group I, and another one with higher $T \approx 45$ kK and a denser wind (log $R_t = 0.8$ ), which we call group II.
 Could it be that group I consists of yet undetected binaries, while only the stars in group II are really single stars?

-In group I, only WR 104 (the "pinwheel") is an established binary, but all others are suspected to be binaries (see Sect.
-5.2 for corresponding details about WR 59, WR 65, WR 69, and WR 88).
+In group I, only WR 104 (the "pinwheel") is an established binary, but all others are suspected to be binaries (see appendix Sect.
+A for corresponding details about WR 59, WR 65, WR 69, and WR 88).
 On the other hand, the WC9d star WR 119 from the hotter group II was checked for binarity by Williams et al. (2005) with a negative result.
 The same holds for WR 117, which is even hotter than both groups and closer to the WC8 stars in Fig. 6.
-The only three WC9 stars in our sample that do not show dust (WR 81, WR 88, and WR 92) belong to the hotter group II, which seem to consist of the definitive non-binaries.
+Two of the three WC9 stars in our sample that do not show dust (WR 81, and WR 92) belong to the hotter group II, which seem to consist of the definitive non-binaries.
+The third one (WR 88) seems to be a special case as discussed in Sect.
+A.

-For very dense winds ($\log R{\rm t}/R{\odot} \lesssim 0.4$), the spectra no longer depend on the two independent parameters T and R_t , but only on the product $R_t T^2$ (Hamann et al. 2003).
+For very dense winds (log $R_t/R{\odot} \leq 0.4$ ), the spectra no longer depend on the two independent parameters $T$ and $R_t$ , but only on the product $R_tT^2$ (Hamann et al. 2003).
 The physical reason for this approximate parameter degeneracy is that in very dense winds, all radiation (including the continuum) emerges from layers that expand with nearly the terminal wind speed.
-Hence, under these conditions, the mass-loss rate is the only relevant parameter when comparing models with same luminosity and v{∞} .
-Lines of constant $R_t T^2$ (or, equivalently, constant $L/\dot{M}^{4/3}$) are indicated by thin parallel lines in the lower part of Fig. 6.
-The model spectra in this range are nearly the same along these lines, hence the specific combination of R_t and T^2 is not well-constrained.
+Hence, under these conditions, the mass-loss rate is the only relevant parameter when comparing models with same luminosity and $v{\infty}$ .
+Lines of constant $R_t T^2$ (or, equivalently, constant $L/\dot{M}^{4/3}$ ) are indicated by thin parallel lines in the lower part of Fig. 6.
+The model spectra in this range are nearly the same along these lines, hence the specific combination of $R_t$ and $T^2$ is not well-constrained.
 In other words, we see only rapidly moving layers of the atmosphere, while the slower part of the wind is opaque at all wavelengths, and therefore the radius of the hydrostatic stellar core is not observable.
 This degeneracy primarily affects the WC4 stars.

 When available and not in conflict with our spectral fits, terminal velocities compiled in Table 4 were collected from Prinja et al. (1990) and Niedzielski & Skorzynski (2002).
 These values had been derived from UV spectra, using the blue end of P Cygni line profiles.
 Therefore, they might differ from the terminal velocities obtained from optical emission lines.
-In these cases and for all remaining stars - mainly those without existing UV observations - v{∞} was roughly estimated by ourselves from the widths of the optical lines.
-We note that the models used for the line fits shown in the Appendix are not calculated with the individual wind velocity of the star, but are taken from the models grids with fixed v{∞} .
+In these cases and for all remaining stars - mainly those without existing UV observations - $v{\infty}$ was roughly estimated by ourselves from the widths of the optical lines.
+We note that the models used for the line fits shown in the Appendix are not calculated with the individual wind velocity of the star, but are taken from the models grids with fixed $v{\infty}$ .
 The individual values are inserted, however, when Eq.
 (2) is applied.